Vaping and electronic cigarettes: what’s the issue?

 Electronic cigarettes (e-cigarettes, e-cigs) are devices that can be made to look, feel, and sometimes taste like regular cigarettes.
 They typically have three parts: a battery, a vaporizer, and a cartridge that contains a liquid mixture of chemical ingredients that could include nicotine.
-The liquid mixture is heated and creates a vapour that is inhaled.
+The liquid mixture is heated and creates a vapour that is inhaled, commonly known as vaping.

 Since e-cigarettes don’t burn tobacco, consumers might believe that they are safer than cigarettes.
 So what’s the issue?

 Some concerns about e-cigarettes

 Health Canada advises against vaping and the use of e-cigarettes because the long-term health risks of e-cigarettes are currently unknown.